 4.2 The spruce budworm - balsam fir system and its general implications

 We apply our general theory to predict the future mismatch between spruce budworm and balsam fir across latitude under different warming scenarios.
-According to the general theory, a warm spell occurring at any time during the heat accumulation period is likely to affect the insect because its has a wide profile (see Fig. 2B, and section 2.2.2).
-The tree will react only if the warm spell occurs within its narrow sensitivity period.
-Therefore, under a change in temperature regime that would lead to several warm spells, the insect will advance its phenology more than the tree.
+According to the general theory, a warm spell occurring at any time during the heat accumulation period is likely to affect the insect more than the tree (see Fig. 2B, and section 2.2.2) because of the insect’s wider sensitivity period.
+Therefore, under several warm spells, the insect will advance its phenology more than the tree.
 Simulations with realistic temperature time series (showing several warm spells) confirm the theoretical results.
 Under an increase of temperatures, insect phenology would advance by 15 days on average, while the tree phenology would advance by 7 days on average.
 The expected overall mismatch increases by approximately 7 days on average (see Fig. 6 and section 3.4.2).

 Budworms have to emerge within two weeks of budburst to have access to a rich source of nutrients.
 A shift in phenology increasing the likelihood of this pattern would in turn increase larval survival and population persistence in previously non-favourable regions.
 Under historical temperature regimes, budworm emergence date in northern sites is close to budburst date, which causes the budworm to emerge too late in some years, while emergence in southern sites occurs within 15 days before budburst.
-An increase of the mismatch benefits the insect in northern sites since it would emerge before budburst most of the time, while in southern sites, the budworm would emerge too early some years.
-A shift in phenology that leads to emergence occurring too early (or too late) would cause severe budworm mortality and prevent its persistence in some parts of its current distribution.
+An increase of the mismatch benefits the insect in northern sites since it would emerge before budburst most of the time.
+A shift in phenology that leads to emergence occurring too early or too late would cause severe budworm mortality and prevent its persistence in some parts of its current distribution.
 Conversely, an increase in the persistence of the insect in other regions will increase damages to host trees.
-Since insect pests (especially SBW) are one of the main drivers of forest composition in the black spruce, white spruce and balsam fir zones (Harper et al., 2003), a change in phenological synchrony between these species may affect their future geographic distributions.

 A change in mismatch between budworm and balsam fir would also affect other potential host species.
 It is known that black spruce is a suitable host, but its phenological mismatch with budworm protects the tree from a long-term budworm establishment (Pureswaran, et al., 2015).
 Moreover, in northern sites, black spruce seems to be somehow protected because the budworm cannot establish for a long period due to a high frequency of cold years (Pureswaran, et al., 2015).
 However, our model predicts that warming should lead to a better synchrony between the insect and balsam fir in these sites, therefore the budworm might be able to establish and generate outbreaks, which in turn would affect black spruce populations.
 To test this hypothesis, we require in situ phenological data for a parameterization of the tree model (Eq.
 2) for black spruce.